chipsalliance/verible/README.md

 The `--rules` flag allows to enable/disable rules as well as pass configuration to rules that accept them.
 It accepts a comma-separated list [rule names][lint-rule-list].
 If prefixed with a `-` (minus), the rule is disabled.
+No prefix or a '+' (plus) prefix enables the rule.
 An optional configuration can be passed after an `=` assignment.

 The following example enables the [`enum-name-style`][lint-rule-list_enum-name-style] rule, enables and configures